BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 5. Licence details

-Help users assess whether data is compatible with their needs by providing licence details and any relevant links to terms of use.
+Help users assess whether data is compatible with their needs by providing licence details, an explanation of what it means to them including any relevant links to terms of use.

 ### 6. Created on date and period it relates to